Mike Pandolfo

-Michael J. Pandolfo (born September 15, 1979 in Winchester, Massachusetts and raised in Burlington, Massachusetts) is an American retired professional ice hockey left wing.
+Michael J. Pandolfo (born September 15, 1979) is an American retired professional ice hockey left wing.
+He was born in Winchester, Massachusetts, and raised in Burlington, Massachusetts.
 He was drafted in the third round, 77th overall, by the Buffalo Sabres in the 1998 NHL Entry Draft.
 The Sabres traded his rights to the Columbus Blue Jackets in a deal during the 2002 NHL Entry Draft.
 He played three games in the National Hockey League during the 2003–04 season with the Blue Jackets, going scoreless.
 Pandolfo played parts of two seasons as a member of the Lowell Devils, the AHL affiliate of New Jersey Devils, for whom his older brother Jay Pandolfo played.
 He retired after the 2007–08 season.